magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-static-deploy-strategies.md

 ## Quick strategy

-Deployment process with the Quick strategy is following:
+Deployment process with the Quick strategy is the following:

-1. For each theme, one arbitrary locale is chosen and all files for this locale are deployed like in the standard strategy.
+1. For each theme, one arbitrary locale is chosen and all files for this locale are deployed, like in the Standard strategy.
 2. For all other locales of the theme:
 	1. Files that override the deployed locale are defined.
 Those files are also deployed.
 	2. All other files are considered similar for all locales, and are copied from the deployed locale.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-By similar files we mean files, that are locale-(or theme-, or area-)independent.
+By similar we mean files, that are locale-(or theme-, or area-)independent.
 These files might include CSS, images, fonts.
 </div>

 This approach minimizes the deployment time required for multiple locales.
 Though a lot of files are duplicated.

 ## Compact strategy

-The compact strategy avoids duplicating of files for themes, areas and locales.
-Instead, the similar files are stored in the "base" sub-directories.
+The Compact strategy avoids files duplicating.
+Instead, the similar files are stored in the "basic" sub-directories.
-For the best possible result, three scopes of possible similarity are allocated: area, theme, and  locale.
+For the most optimized result, three scopes for possible similarity are allocated: area, theme, and locale.
 "Basic" sub-directories are created for all combinations of these scopes.

-The following table describes the patterns used for creating these sub-directories and distributing files between them:

-<p class="q">Is it correct to say that we deploy files to these directories?</p>
+The files are deployed to these sub-directories according to the following patterns.

 <table>
   <tbody>
     <tr>